Escape-Technologies/graphql-security-academy/packages/lessons/broken-object-level-authorization/README.md

 category: 'Access Control'
 difficulty: 'easy'
 owasp: 'API1:2023'
-introduction: true
 authors: ['escape']
 ---

 If this is the first lesson you are doing, welcome!
-This learning platform is developed conjointly by ['escape'](https://escape.tech/) and [the open-source community](https://github.com/Escape-Technologies/graphql-security-academy).
+This learning platform is developed conjointly by [Escape](https://escape.tech/) and [the open-source community](https://github.com/Escape-Technologies/graphql-security-academy).
 All the content of this site is open-source and contributions are welcome.

 This lesson is about properly setting up object-level authorization in GraphQL with Apollo.
 The server code is given, with authentication developed following [Apollo's recommandations](https://www.apollographql.com/docs/apollo-server/security/authentication/).
 Small oversights have made **the authorization mechanism vulnerable**.
 Our goal is to exploit it and then fix it.